guidance-guarantee-programme/pension_guidance/content/your_pension_before_55.en.md

 ## If you’re ill

-You may be able to take your pot before you're 55 if you can’t work because you’re too ill.
+You may be able to take your pot before you’re 55 if you can’t work because you’re too ill.

 Speak to your provider about the rules of your pension – it’ll depend on their definition of ‘ill health’.